stustanet/stusta-website/content/_index.en.md

 The [StuStaNet e.
 V.](https://stustanet.de/) manages the network access in the Studentenstadt.

 ### Events
-The main task of the [Kulturleben in der Studentenstadt e.V.](http://www.verein-kulturleben.de/) *(culture life in Studentenstadt)* is the organization of the annual student festival [StuStaCulums](https://www.stustaculum.de/).
+The main task of the [Kulturleben in der Studentenstadt e.
+V.](http://www.verein-kulturleben.de/) *(culture life in Studentenstadt)* is the organization of the annual student festival [StuStaCulums](https://www.stustaculum.de/).

 ### Sports
 There's a [sports club in Studentenstadt](http://www.svsf.de/), which offers all kinds of sports in StuSta's own sports hall.
 This club also manages a very successful [rugby team](http://www.stusta-rugby.de/).